 - School-level leadership plans for general improvement and prioritizes educational excellence.

-- Priority is given to making resources available for the school improvement process.
+- Sharing resources is available for the school improvement process.

 - School-level leadership communicates and emphasizes effective instruction.

 - Measures are in place to see the impact of employee effectiveness and retention within the district.